ugate/sqler/jsdocp/tutorial/1-manual.md

 ```

 #### 🎬 Transactions <sub id="tx"></sub>:
 [Transactions](https://en.wikipedia.org/wiki/Database_transaction) are managed by [Dialect.beginTransaction](Dialect.html#beginTransaction) and are accessible via `manager.db[myConnectionName].beginTransaction()`.
-Each call to `beginTransaction` accepts an _optional_ [Transaction Options](Manager.html#~TransactionOptions) arguement and returns a unique transaction ID that can be passed as the `transactionId` option in subsequent [Prepared Function](Manager.html#~PreparedFunction) calls.
+Each call to `beginTransaction` accepts an _optional_ [Transaction Options](Manager.html#~TransactionOptions) argument and returns a unique transaction ID that can be passed as the `transactionId` option in subsequent [Prepared Function](Manager.html#~PreparedFunction) calls.
 Generated transaction IDs helps to isolate executions to a single open connection in order to prevent inadvertently making changes on database connections used by other transactions that may also be in progress.
 Each generated [Prepared Function](Manager.html#~PreparedFunction) that is invoked will return a [result](Manager.html#~ExecResults) that contains two functions used to finalize a transaction:

-- `commit` - Commits any pending changes from one or more previously invoked SQL statements
+- `commit` - Commits any pending changes from one or more previously invoked SQL script
-- `rollback` - Rolls back any pending changes from one or more previously invoked SQL statements
+- `rollback` - Rolls back any pending changes from one or more previously invoked SQL script

  Calling the the forementioned `commit` is not always necessary since there are a few different techniques for handling transactions.
-The simplest form is when executing a single SQL statement where the _default_ setting is used for `autoCommit = true`.
+The simplest form is when executing a single SQL script where the _default_ setting is used for `autoCommit = true`.

  ```js
  // autoCommit = true is the default